AcademySoftwareFoundation/openexr/docs/MultiViewOpenEXR.rst

 Other view names should be kept as short as possible

-Single Part and Multi-part Conventions
+Single Part and Multi-Part Conventions
 ======================================

 This document describes two schemes.
 The preferred scheme requires